eyalcha/read_your_meter/README.md

 # Read Your Meter

-The read your meter integration can be used to read your house water consumption.
+The read your meter integration can be used to read your house water consumption and hopefully will enable you to save water and to early detect water leaks.

 ![Heat Map](./docs/water_meter.jpg)